facebookresearch/pytorch_GAN_zoo/README.md

 python eval.py visualization -n $modelName -m $modelType --Class T_SHIRT
 ```

 Will plot a batch of T_SHIRTS in visdom.
-Please use the option - -showLabels to see all the available labels for your model.
+Please use the option --showLabels to see all the available labels for your model.

 ### Fake dataset generation